-Dr. McLin appears on 20 compact disc recordings under the Summit, Centaur, and Opus One labels.
-Her live and recorded performances have been broadcast on NPR’s Performance Today, NYC’s WQXR (Bob Sherman’s “Listening Room” program), and local television and radio stations throughout the country.
+Professor McLin appears on 19 compact disc recordings under the Summit, Centaur, and Opus One labels.
+Additionally, her live and recorded performances have been broadcast on NPR’s Performance Today, NYC’s WQXR (Bob Sherman’s “Listening Room” program), and local television and radio stations throughout the country.